MoSwidan/Grocery-Total-Calculator/README.md

 - Loops through the list of grocery items to compute the total cost before and after tax.
 - Prints the total price before and after taxes.

-## Usage

 ### Requirements

 - [Dart SDK](https://dart.dev/get-dart) installed on your system.

 ### Running the Program

-1. Clone the repository or copy the `main.dart` file to your local system.
+1. Clone the repository or copy the `GroceryCalculator.dart` file to your local system.
 2. Navigate to the project directory in your terminal.
 3. Run the program using the following command:
    ```bash